LeeShiyang/Hierarchical-attention-networks-pytorch/README.md

 ## Setting:

 During my experiments, I found out that given different datasets and different embedding layer's dimension, some combinations of batch size and learning rate yield better performance (faster convergence and higher accuracy) than others.
 Particularly in some cases, if you set wrong values for these 2 very important parameters, your model will never converge.
 Detail setting for each experiments will be shown in **Experiments** part.
 I have not set a fixed number of epoches for each experiment.
-Instead, I apply early stopping technique, to stop training phase after validation loss has not been improved for **n** epoches.
+Instead, I apply early stopping technique, to stop training phase after test loss has not been improved for **n** epoches.

 ## Training